TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-08-03-how-give-away-1500-eur--in-1-tweet-and-help-25-people-learn-something-new.md

     For me, it's a combination of gratitude, abundance, and inspiration in the surrounding.

-tweet: "New Post on #php 🐘 blog: How to Give Away 1500 € in 1 Tweet and Help 25 People Learn Something New"
 ---

 I love helping others in a way that helps them grow.
 In a feedback loop, their growth helps me to grow... recursive.
 Yet, I rarely touched the financial part.
 Still, **I wanted to share gratitude with the community, that helps me every day to get where I am now**.
 I'm very grateful to be part of it.